Basic Information about Lead Air Pollution

 What are the effects of lead on human health?

 Once taken into the body, lead distributes throughout the body in the blood and is accumulated in the bones.
 Depending on the level of exposure, lead can adversely affect the nervous system, kidney function, immune system, reproductive and developmental systems and the cardiovascular system.
 Lead exposure also affects the oxygen carrying capacity of the blood.
-The lead effects most commonly encountered in current populations are neurological effects in children and cardiovascular effects (e.g., high blood pressure and heart disease) in adults.
-Infants and young children are especially sensitive to even low levels of lead, which may contribute to behavioral problems, learning deficits and lowered IQ.
+The lead effects most likely to be encountered in current populations are neurological effects in children.
+Infants and young children are especially sensitive to lead exposures, which may contribute to behavioral problems, learning deficits and lowered IQ.

 What are the effects of lead on ecosystems?